pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

 -------------------

 First, let's download a model using the tune CLI.
-The following command will download the `Llama3.2 3B Instruct <https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/>`_ model from the Hugging Face Hub and save it the local filesystem.
+The following command will download the `Llama3.2 3B Instruct <https://ai.meta.com/blog/llama-3-2-connect-2024-vision-edge-mobile-devices/>`_ model from the Hugging Face Hub and save it to the local filesystem.
 Hugging Face uploaded the original weights (``consolidated.00.pth``) and the weights compatible with the `from_pretrained() <https://huggingface.co/docs/huggingface_hub/main/en/guides/integrations#frompretrained>`_ API (``*.safetensors``).
 We don't need both so we'll ignore the original weights when downloading.